-LHA-100 LANDSCAPE HORTICULTURE APPRENTICESHIP - LEVEL 1 ENRICHED 240 hours related horticulture businesses.
+LHA-100 LANDSCAPE HORTICULTURE APPRENTICESHIP - LEVEL 1 ENRICHED

+This apprenticeship program is designed for people employed at landscape companies, municipal parks, golf courses, garden centres, nurseries, and other related horticulture businesses.
 Horticulture Apprenticeship links learning and employment by providing apprentices the opportunity to further their education, while maintaining employment in the horticulture industry.
 An apprenticeship is established when an employer and employee complete, sign and register an apprentice and sponsor registration form with the Industry Training Authority (ITA).
 The ITA program outline has been developed and approved by the horticulture industry and North Island College has enriched the curriculum with additional topics on landscape maintenance and design, putting you a step ahead with extra skills that are attractive to employers.
 This program prepares you to take the ITA Level 1 exam towards the Landscape Horticulture Red Seal Certification.